uvezio/pf_project/README.md

 The network consists of 4096 neurons, corresponding to the pixels of a 64×64 black-and-white image.
 Each pixel is converted into a binary state, and the resulting image is represented as a binary pattern.

-The implementation is organized into **three** logically and operationally **independent main components**, corresponding to the three main stages of a Hopfield network's operation:
+The implementation is organized into **three** logically and operationally **independent main components**, corresponding to the three stages of a Hopfield network's operation:

-1. **Acquisition** – conversion of external color image files with arbitrary resolution into the internal binary representation (**binary patterns**) used by the network;
+1. **Acquisition** – conversion of external color image files of arbitrary dimensions and resolution into the internal binary representation (**binary patterns**) used by the network;
 <div style="text-align: center;"> <img src="README_assets/image/ae.jpg" alt="original image" width="20%"> <img src="README_assets/image/ae.png" alt="binarized image" width="20%"> </div>

-2. **Training** – application of the Hebbian learning rule to the acquired patterns to construct the network's memory as a **weight matrix**;
+2. **Training** – application of the Hebbian learning rule to the acquired patterns to construct the network memory, represented by a 4096×4096 symmetric **weight matrix**;

 3. **Recall** – reconstruction of a corrupted pattern using the already-trained network.

-Note that the training phase does not need to be repeated every time a new recall experiment is performed.
+Importantly, the training phase does not need to be repeated every time a new recall experiment is performed.

 ## Code Architecture